 “A Hug For You”, 2020

 It’s safe to say Ireland hasn’t been the same since Adam King was brought into our lives.
-A national treasure, future astronaut and all around dote, we’ll finish off our list by throwing it back to him being united with his beloved porter pal John Doyle.
+A national treasure, future astronaut and all around dote, no list would be complete without him being united with his beloved porter pal John Doyle.